lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <div onclick="elm = document.getElementById('foobar'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">QSGW - Click to show.</button></div>
 {::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="foobar">{:/}

-In this code, each iteration of a QSGW calculation has two distinct parts.
+In this code, each iteration of a QSGW calculation has two main parts.
 It begins with a self-consistent DFT calculation to calculate eigenfunctions and eigenvalues.
 These are then used in the second part, the GW calculation, that constructs a self-energy.

 The QSGW calculation takes as input the self-consistent DFT eigenfunctions and eigenvalues (usually LDA) and these are used to construct a self-energy.
 In the next iteration, the self-energy replaces the DFT exchnage-correlation functional in the hamiltonian and a self-consistent DFT calculation is carried out to obtain the new eigenfunctions and eigenvalues.
 These are then used to construct a new self-energy.
 This process is repeated until the change in the root mean square between the old and the new self-energy is below a certain tolerance.
 The final self-energy is an effective exchange-correlation functional, tailored to the system, that can be conveninetly used within the standard DFT formalism to calculate properties such as the band structure.